kirby-deprecated-plugins/kirby-plugin-manager/readme.md

 ## Troubleshooting

-If the you have a plugin inside a plugin group, that includes files with `roots`, it will not work.
+If the you have a plugin inside a group, that includes files with `roots`, it will not work.

 ```php
 include kirby()->roots()->plugins() .
 DS . 'plugin-name' .
 DS . 'subfolder';